Popular school security strategies have not stopped mass shootings - The Boston Globe

 Advertisement

-In Uvalde, a district of 4,000 students, the school district police department included six officers, one of whom was involved in the police response.
-But there are questions about how the police and at least one armed security guard at the school had handled the gunman.
+In Uvalde, a district of 4,000 students, the school police department included six officers, one of whom was involved in the police response.
+But there are questions about how the city and school police officers had handled the gunman.

 Texas districts like Uvalde have invested heavily in school policing and other security measures in recent years.
 Texas responded to the 2018 mass shooting at Santa Fe High School with $100 million in school safety funding.
 In Uvalde, before the shooting, the city’s SWAT team visited all district schools in “full tactical uniforms,” according to the police department’s Facebook page.